foreverlms/Python/biaoqingDownloader/README.md

   -c, --clear           enable clear the log file
   -d DIR, --dir DIR     where to store the images, default is ./tmp/keyword/ -v, --verbose         enable show the whole downloading info

+## GUI

+GUI designed with `tkinter`, which really sucks...

+## TODO LIST

+* The download speed of those images are really slow.
+So if I have the chance to update this, I want to try multi threads to download images.
+* Some logical operations need to have more consideration.